aau-claaudia/sci-sw-dev-2021/scientific_software_management_plan.md

 ## Documentation
 *Is the paper/article sufficient documentation?
 Should dependencies to other programs and record and versions of these be documented?
 Is it documented how to produce every figure and statistics reported in the article?
 Should documentation include how-to-get-started?
 Example of how run all the program and scripts?
 Are examples useful?*

-the paper should be sufficient documentation.
+The paper should be sufficient documentation.
 Other context relevant documentation will be available in the readme file or in the docstrings and inline comments.

 ## Dataset documentation and publication:
 *Will you publish any dataset?
 Is it necessary to document the dataset?
 Does it make sense to adapt the FAIR principles for your data (benefits/)?:*